Godlysany/TS-customer-bot/replit.md

 # WhatsApp CRM Bot

 ## Overview
-This project is a professional B2B customer service platform integrating WhatsApp for communication, Supabase for data management, and OpenAI GPT for intelligent replies.
+This project is a production-ready professional B2B customer service platform integrating WhatsApp for communication, Supabase for data management, and OpenAI GPT for intelligent replies.
 It provides a self-contained, scalable solution for customer service operations through comprehensive control over customer interactions, intelligent automation, and deep insights.
-Key capabilities include a robust CRM, calendar booking, advanced customer analytics, and marketing features, transforming customer service with intelligent automation and in-depth insights into customer interactions.
+Key capabilities include a robust CRM, multi-team member calendar booking with intelligent assignment, advanced customer analytics, and marketing features, transforming customer service with intelligent automation and in-depth insights into customer interactions.
 The business vision is to empower B2B customer service with intelligent automation and deep insights, targeting a market ripe for advanced CRM solutions.

+**LATEST UPDATE (Nov 2, 2025):** Complete multi-team booking system implemented with intelligent team member selection, buffered conflict detection, comprehensive frontend booking management, and production-ready validations.
+System ready for Swiss market deployment on Railways with Supabase.

 ## User Preferences
 - **Authentication**: Role-based access (Master/Support) with secure JWT sessions